omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 A list of existing appendices is now shown, if any.
 You can upload a new appendice or make a copy of a published document to use as an appendice, see below.

-Upload a new appendice
+Upload a new appendix
 ------------------------
-To upload a new appendice, do the following:
+To upload a new appendix, do the following:

-1. Click "Upload".
+1. Click UPLOAD.

 .. image:: upload-appendice-3-77.png